 Answer: Pontius Pilate was the Roman governor of Judea from A.D.
 26-36, serving under Emperor Tiberius.
 He is most known for his involvement in condemning Jesus to death on a cross.

-Outside of the four Gospels, Pontius Pilate is mentioned by Pliny the Younger, Philo, and Josephus.
+Outside of the four Gospels, Pontius Pilate is mentioned by Tacitus, Philo, and Josephus.
 In addition, the “Pilate Stone,” discovered in 1961 and dated c.
 A.D.
 30, includes a description of Pontius Pilate and mentions him as “prefect” of Judea.
 Pilate is also mentioned in the apocryphal writings, but these were all written at much later dates.

 In the Bible, Pontius Pilate is mentioned solely in connection with the trials and crucifixion of Jesus.
 The Synoptic Gospels (Matthew, Mark, and Luke) portray Pilate as reluctant to crucify Jesus.
 Pilate calls the charges against Jesus “baseless” (Luke 23:14) and several times declares Jesus to be not guilty: “What crime has this man committed?
 I have found in him no grounds for the death penalty” (Luke 23:22).

 Pilate’s conscience was already bothering him when his wife sent him an urgent message concerning Jesus.
 The note begged him, “Don’t have anything to do with that innocent man, for I have suffered a great deal today in a dream because of him” (Matthew 27:19).